AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Removing Constructors from Public View
 --------------------------------------

-A special syntax is provided to remove the default constructor from the public view, without providing any other constructor.
+A special syntax is provided to remove the default parameterless constructor from the public view, without providing any other constructor.
 The full view of a type is then responsible to provide constructor (with or without parameters).
 Such object can only be created by code that has visibility over the private section of the package: